-As part of this Fire Risk Assessment access was gained into a sample flat to assess the provision and suitability of fire alarms.
+Although outside of the scope of the FSO, access was gained into a sample flat to assess the provision and suitability of fire alarms.

-Access was gained into flats 3 and 18 which have a fire alarm provided to BS5839-6 LD3 standard.
+Access was gained into flat 17 which has a fire alarm provided to BS5839-6 LD3 standard.